liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/Configuring-pure-JavaScript-projects.md

 hello-world=Hola mundo
 ```

-And a Javascript module that does:
+And a JavaScript module that does:

 ```javascript
 window.alert(Liferay.Language.get('hello-world'));